We love Wisemans Ferry. It is one of those no-brainer destinations.

 NB Wisemans Ferry is often misspelt, it’s definitely as spelt here rather than Wiseman Ferry, Wiseman’s Ferry, Wisemen Ferry Wisemens Ferry or Wise Men Ferry.
 No really!

 Wisemans Ferry Things To Do on A Day Trips or A Weekend Away

 Wisemans Ferry is one of the loveliest simple day trips away from Sydney, read our full list here.
 But it makes a wonderful and very easy weekend away from Sydney too.

 Wisemans Ferry used to be the main land route from Sydney to Newcastle.
 It used to be very busy, now it’s a quieter place.

 Maybe, this is the reason why the local business people named their Association, the “Wisemans Ferry Forgotten Valley”.

-As well as its undeniable beauty, especially in autumn when the leaves change its colour into bright oranges and reds, there are many reasons you should not “forget” Wisemans Ferry, when you make weekend plans.
+As well as its undeniable beauty, especially in autumn when the leaves change its colour into bright oranges and reds, there so many things to do in Wisemans Ferry that you should not “forget” Wisemans Ferry, when you make weekend plans.

 1. Wisemans Ferry Park is great.

 Next to the shores of the river, this park has plenty of car spaces, lots of shade, table shelters, electric and “bring your own wood” barbecues, volleyball net, walking tracks, public toilets and the most important, lots of space to let the children play and run.

 If you feel too lazy to pack for a picnic or you are in need of a cup of coffee, there is the Convict Trail Kiosk that offers burgers, hotdogs, toasties and even fish and chips.